Skip to main content

 Regional thresholds compiled from University of Minnesota (Waseca soil-temperature data) and Texas A&M AgriLife warm-season seeding guidance.

-The rule of thumb across all sources: cool-season seed germinates best at 50-65°F soil (air roughly 60-75°F); warm-season seed needs ~65°F to start and 75-85°F to optimize.
-Always read at a 2-3 inch depth.
+The rule of thumb across all sources: seed cool-season grass into 50-65°F soil (air roughly 60-75°F); warm-season seed needs ~65°F to start and germinates fastest at 75-85°F. Always read at a 2-3 inch depth.

 Confirm the date for your ZIP, not the region